 Walking through Grand Central Terminal, we see years of New York City’s culture, from ornate art to iconic bars and restaurants.
-Recently, however, Grand Central has become eerily empty, especially as New York’s subways close overnight for routine disinfection.
-With the closure of the city’s museums and cultural centers, Grand Central Terminal is an accessible repository of great art.
+Throughout the pandemic, Grand Central Terminal has been an accessible repository of great art.
 With works by some of the world’s most famous artists and sculptures that have defined midtown Manhattan (along with a long-forgotten school of art), Grand Central Terminal is an art museum in itself.
 Here is our guide to the art and art history of Grand Central Terminal (and if you’re looking for more secrets, take our virtual tour of Grand Central!)

 1. An Olive Tree Chandelier